Nirakar-Sapkota/honeypot/README.md

-This tutorial entails how you can practice cybersecurity and understand different concepts By creating a Honeypot lab in Azure cloud and using geo location api to fetch data and plot those coordinates on a Map in Microsoft Sentinel.
+This SEIM tutorial entails how you can practice cybersecurity event and incident management and understand the concept of Honeypot along with different concepts like Cloud Computing, log analytics, query, regex and cloud security.
+By creating a Honeypot lab in Azure cloud and using geo location api to fetch data and plot those coordinates on a Map in Microsoft Sentinel.
 This lab will help you understand how Microsoft Sentinel works.
 How you can create log analytics workspace.